aayushma-stha/FinalExamStudyNotes/finalNotes.md

 ---

-## 17. For each of the following commands, include a definition, syntax/formula/usage/, and 2 - 5 well-documented examples
+## 17. For each of the following commands, include a definition, syntax/formula/usage/, and 2 - 5 well-documented examples.

-### a. awk
+### a.
+AWK

 * **Definition:**